vedhavyas/queue/README.md

 ```go
 func (q *Queue) Get(i int) (interface{}, error)
 ```
-Get returns the item at the given index from the list: O(n) returns an error if queue empty/out of bounds
+Get returns the item at the given index from the list: O(n)

+Returns an error if queue empty/out of bounds

 #### func (*Queue) Len